Greentraveller Guide to the Brecon Beacons

 Of course not all businesses making a difference necessarily want to have an official eco-label to show this so we are delighted that Greentraveller’s team of experts have also picked out the best places to stay, things to see and do and places to eat and drink fine local produce which they feel fit the ethos of taking a greener and better holiday.

 As well as having greener businesses, visitors will find getting here and getting around without a car simple.
-Once you’ve arrived we’ve lots of ideas for things to do using public transport and our Beacons Bus service is ideal for a day out, taking you all over the National Park on summer Sundays and Bank Holidays from the end of May until the end of September.
+Once you’ve arrived, we’ve lots of ideas for things to do using public transport.